-In 2007, three projects to improve affordability, accessibility, and sustainability of decent housing were completed, using \$97,676 in CDBG funds.
-Benton Franklin Community Action Committee Energy Efficient House program assisted six low-income households with weatherization assistance utilizing \$20,000, one of which required lead-based paint removal.
+In 2008, three projects to improve affordability, accessibility, and sustainability of decent housing were completed, using \$59,778 in CDBG funds.
+Benton Franklin Community Action Committee Energy Efficient House program assisted eight low-income households with weatherization assistance utilizing \$20,000, one of which required lead-based paint removal.
 Catholic Family Services Volunteer Chore Services assisted one low income household with wheelchair access or household repairs such as window replacement utilizing \$821 in CDBG funding.
 The Catholic Family Volunteer Chore Services program depends highly on volunteers to carry out projects.
 Unforeseen circumstances prevented more than one wheelchair access project from being completed this year.
-Funding totaling \$6,000 will be carried over for 2007 projects to be completed in 2008, the remaining balance of \$13,179 will be reallocated to the LID assistance program.
-In 2007, LID assistance was provided to four households.
-There is a need for approximately \$30,000 to provide LID assistance to four households in 2008.
+Funding totaling \$6,000 will be carried over for 2008 projects to be completed in 2009; the remaining balance of \$13,179 will be reallocated to the LID assistance program.
+In 2008, LID assistance was provided to four households.
+There is a need for approximately \$30,000 to provide LID assistance to four households in 2009.

-In 2007, funds totaling \$28,854.57 was utilized to provide LID assistance to four households.
+In 2008, funds totaling \$28,854.57 was utilized to provide LID assistance to four households.

 The Community & Economic Development Department used CDBG funds totaling \$48,000 to partially fund program delivery of a code enforcement program to sustain a viable living environment for low/mod income neighborhoods.
 The Code Enforcement Board, made up of volunteer Pasco citizens, helps to sustain livable neighborhoods by promptly responding to citizens' code enforcement needs.
-During this reporting period, 610 properties were brought into compliance.
-In 2007, there were 1059 violation notices issued citywide, 607 new violation notices were issued in targeted low/mod income neighborhoods (Census Tracts 201, 202, 203, and 204).
-The success of this program can be seen in the improved appearance of the neighborhoods by arresting deleterious activity.
+During this reporting period, 934 properties were brought into compliance, and 1045 new violation notices were issued citywide, 610 new violation notices were issued and 524 properties were brought into compliance in targeted low/mod income neighborhoods (Census Tracts 201, 202, 203, and 204).
+The success of this program can be seen in the appearance of the neighborhoods by arresting deleterious activity.